Back to Index

 1. Engineered System Design

-At this point an agreement has been made and a deposit has been received.
-The company can now proceed to begin the engineering and permit submission process.
+At this point an agreement has been made, and a deposit has been received.
+The solar company can now proceed to begin the engineering and permit submission process.
 This includes engineered stamped drawings, which are prepared and certified by professional engineers to ensure accuracy and compliance with industry and regulatory standards.

 Additionally, detailed engineered structural drawings are required to prove that the existing roof structure can support the weight of the system.
 There can be alterations at this stage depending on whether capacity is available from the grid and/or whether the roof meets the loading requirements.
 On flat roofs, for example a ballasted solution may be preferred as it has no penetrations on the roof membrane.
 However, ballast adds extra weight to the system, so it may be necessary to switch to a mechanically anchored system if the roof cannot support the weight of the ballast.
 The drawings outline every component and aspect of the system, facilitating precise planning and execution.
-Together, these documents form the foundation for designing a robust and efficient system tailored to the client's specific needs.
+Together, these documents form the foundation for designing a robust and efficient system tailored your business' specific needs.

 1. Hydro Company Application and Building Application Process